 Being a Family Place library, Choctaw offers a series of 4 Parent-child workshops in the spring and fall of the year.

 Family Place Open Play is offered monthly.

-"Children Reading to Dogs" has been a popular monthly addition during the last 2 fiscal years.
-It will continue in 2011.
+"Children Reading to Dogs" has been a popular monthly addition during the last 3 fiscal years.
+This year it expanded to two sessions.